Borrowing Policy

 Copying shall not be used to re-create or replace anthologies, compilations or collective works.

-Remember that Stephens Library will work with any faculty or staff member to acquire copyright compliant reserve materials.
+Remember that the library will work with any faculty or staff member to acquire copyright compliant reserve materials, so don’t hesitate to ask for assitance.

 Course Reserves Policy